henophilia/henophilia.org/content/index.md

 Imagine that you have just been born.
-Certain terms might be used here in a slightly different context than you are used to, so try to ignore what you already know about the meaning of these terms ([tabula rasa](https://en.wikipedia.org/wiki/Tabula_rasa)) and engage in [bracketing](https://en.wikipedia.org/wiki/Bracketing_(phenomenology)).
+Certain terms might be used here in a slightly different context than you are used to, so try to ignore what you already know about the meaning of these terms ([tabula rasa](https://en.wikipedia.org/wiki/Tabula_rasa)) and engage in [bracketing](https://en.wikipedia.org/wiki/Bracketing_(phenomenology)) and [shoshin](https://en.wikipedia.org/wiki/Shoshin).
 # The One
 "The One" shall refer to the ultimate, transcendent principle which relates to unity and simplicity, beyond all multiplicity and distinctions.
 The One can be seen as "godly" in the sense of "The divine encompasses everything".